vibhugithub/django-practise/README.md

-This project is developed in linux environment with python 3.8
+This project is developed with python 3.8

 Follow the steps to setup the project.